pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 This button fixes a naming conflicts in exported SVG file objects when two objects have had the same name in Illustrator.

-It works by adding extra characters to the name of any named element in the "Layers" palette, then removes the extra characters.
+It works by renaming all named elements in the active Illustrator file then renaming them BACK to the correct values.

-This forces Illustrator to reset the internal object ID's, but has no visible effect for the user.
+This has no visible effect for the user, but forces Illustrator to reset the internal object ID's.

 1. in file "page1.ai" delete everything
 2. create two rectangles, both named "henry"